 A few years ago, Benelli took me and three other writers to Texas to try out their then-new SteadyGrip tactical turkey stock.
 I shot an M2 with a Swarovski 30mm dangerous game scope on top.
 Ballpark, it was a $2500 gobbler rig.
 I liked it, and, it killed turkeys.
 But it didn’t kill them any deader than cheap shotguns I’ve used that cost 1/10 as much.
 One year, I hunted with an old Model 97 Winchester with a pitted, 30-inch full choke barrel that I paid $190 for.
 My standby turkey gun for the past five seasons has been a Mossberg 835, although this year I’m shooting an 870 Express Jr. just to try a 20 gauge.

 All a turkey gun has to do is shoot once reliably.
-With the money you save on your cheap shotgun, you can buy premium non-toxic turkey loads that pattern well in almost any gun.
-Here's a gallery of 10 cheap turkey guns.
-I've shot turkeys with five of these, and either hunted with or shot targets and patterns with the rest.
+With the money you save on your cheap shotguns, you can buy premium non-toxic turkey loads that pattern well in almost any gun, or or buy cheap, high-quality ammo.
+Here’s a gallery of 10 cheap turkey guns.
+I’ve shot turkeys with five of these, and either hunted with or shot targets and patterns with the rest.
 Only one lists for more than $500.
 Here they are, in descending order of price.

 The 930 is the 3-inch little brother of the magnum 935 semiauto.
 It is reliable, its gas action takes some of the bite out of turkey load recoil, and it comes with a black synthetic stock and a turkey choke.
 If you can live with a 28-inch barrel – and you probably can – you can have it for $545.
 A 24-inch pistol grip version, in black, goes for $628.